definesystems/solvanity/SECURITY_AUDIT.md

 - Analyze the random number generation - is it cryptographically secure?
 - Verify the BIP39 mnemonic generation process
 - Check the HD key derivation path (should be m/44'/501'/0'/0' for Solana)
-- Confirm proper use of @solana/web3.js and ed25519-hd-key libraries
+- Confirm proper use of @solana/kit (includes @solana/keys, @solana/addresses) and ed25519-hd-key libraries
+- Verify Web Crypto API usage for key operations
 - Look for any backdoors in the key generation process

 ## 4. CODE INJECTION & EXECUTION RISKS